kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0008-project-group-structure/README.md

 interest, such as UI/UX, infrastructure, code quality, or CAD industry practices.
 Groups may focus on development, infrastructure, policies, or other project-related topics.

-Working Groups do not hold any special decision-making powers unless explicitly delegated by the Maintainers.
-Their primary function is to act as advisory bodies.
+Working Groups have no special decision-making authority unless explicitly delegated by the Maintainers; even in such cases, responsibility rests with the Maintainer(s) who grant and oversee that authority.
+Their primary function is to act as an advisory body.
+Working Groups shall not be held responsible for any decisions.

 ### Structure of a Working Group